DefactoSoftware/capp-sdk-php/README.md

 ## SSO - capp_sso.php

-Class to offer Singel Sign-On with CAPP.
+Class to offer Single Sign-On with CAPP.
 You need composer to resolve dependencies:

 ```bash
 $ curl -sS https://getcomposer.org/installer | php
 $ php composer.phar install
 ```

 Instantiate class with CAPP url and OAuth secret.
 Call the login method with users e-mail adres to redirect the user to CAPP.
-See capp_sso.php for usage example and test page.
+See capp_sso_test_page.php for usage example and test page.
 CAPP administrators can generate an OAuth secret in CAPP on the <capp-url\>/EditSystemAppSettings.aspx page.